raisely/NoHarm/licenses/Apache-2.0-NoHarm.md

       * violence (except when required to protect public safety)
       * burning of forests
       * deforestation
       * hate speech or discrimination based on age, gender, gender identity, race, sexuality, religion, nationality

    2. lobbies against, or derives a majority of income from actions that discourage or frustrate:
       * peace
       * access to the rights set out in the Universal Declaration of Human Rights and the Convention on the Rights of the Child
       * peaceful assembly and association (including worker associations)
       * a safe environment or action to curtail the use of fossil fuels or prevent climate change
       * democratic processes

-   ; and
 5. If the Work includes a "NOTICE" text file as part of its distribution, then any Derivative Works that You distribute must include a readable copy of the attribution notices contained within such NOTICE file, excluding those notices that do not pertain to any part of the